Abdulllahhhh/Tawakkalna-User-Analytics-Dashboard-2023/README.md

 # Tawakkalna User Analytics Dashboard (2023)

 ## Project Overview
-End-to-end data analytics project analyzing monthly new user registrations on the Tawakkalna platform during 2023 using real Saudi open government data.
+This project presents an end-to-end data analytics workflow analyzing monthly new user registrations on the Tawakkalna platform in 2023.
+The project covers data collection, cleaning, exploratory analysis, and interactive dashboard visualization using real Saudi open government data.

 ## Objectives
 - Identify peak and low activity periods